 - The knee supports the whole weight of the body.
 Blessings are things that support us and encourage us.

 - It is a pivotal hinge joint which provides the body with flexibility and stability.
 Blessings give us greater mobility, flexibility, and stability in living.

-The Hebrew word pictograph for bless (barak) shows us more specifically what blessings entail.
+The Hebrew word pictograph for blessing (barak) shows us more specifically what blessings entail.
 Each letter we look at carries with it an image that can give us a fuller and deeper meaning of the words concept.

-The first letter of barak/bless is bet and is a picture of a tent or dwelling.
-It symbolizes abiding dwelling, and resting.
+The first letter of "barak"/bless is "bet" and is a picture of a tent or dwelling.
+It symbolizes abiding dwelling and resting.
 Blessing has to do with resting and abiding inside.

-If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you. ~ John 15:7
+If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.

 One purpose of the knee is to Kneel.
 Kneeling is resting our weight on our knees.
 When the weight of our life is resting upon our submission to Him we are in a position to be blessed as the above verse indicates.

 Some physical benefits of kneeling that testify of this resting position:

 - upper and lower back muscles relax,

 - blood pressure regulates.